jnozzi/cocoadev.com/markdown/BridgingForFunAndProfit.md

 This, of course, is much like a structure, although there is no formal structure definition for a given class as such, although one can almost be obtained by using @defs(classname.
 Not that we have to do that very often, thank the lord.

-Now let's dig into the guts of General/CoreFoundation
+Now let's dig into the guts of CoreFoundation

 CF types are opaque structures - none of the normally available headers give away the structure of their internals, so we need to download the CF source from Darwin.
 And what do we find?